RoseKavalier/H3Plugins/README.md

 ## Description

 **H3.LodTable**
->Modifies the LOD tables to provide room for additional LOD or PAC files.
+>Modifies the LOD tables to provide room for additional LOD or PAC archives.
 By default, all folders of active HDmod plugins are browsed to add **.pac** or **.lod** game archives.
 You may also add archives from your own folders by using the HDmod variables created by the plugin.
 Included with SoD_SP.

 **H3.TextColor**
 >Adds over 100 colors to game text using a simple tag **{~color}**_your text here_**}**.
 Included with SoD_SP.